 Any contract, grant, or cooperative agreement entered into between any Federal Agency and any small business concern for the performance of experimental, developmental, or research work, including products or services, funded in whole or in part by the Federal Government.
-Only the contract method will be used by DoD Components for all SBIR awards.
+Only contracts and other transaction authority (OTA) agreements will be used by DoD Components for all STTR awards.